Zach Parsons, M.Ac., Lic.Ac.

 Rachel Hartstein, B.Sc., Lic.Ac.

 Rachel Hartstein is an acupuncturist licensed in both Massachusetts and New York, and has a B.Sc. in Holistic Health from Lesley University.
 In 1990, Rachel awakened to her path as a healer and began her studies in Energy Medicine, Western Herbology, and Nutrition.
 In 1993 she enrolled at Midwest College of Oriental Medicine, where she completed a Master’s level study of Acupuncture.
 Rachel was an intern at the largest public hospital in Guangzhou, China; has completed extensive post-graduate studies of Japanese acupuncture techniques in the U.S. and in Japan; and learned traditional Balinese healing from the balian (shaman) and acupuncturist Chokorda Rai.
 In addition to many years experience in dance and martial arts, Rachel draws a deep understanding of the body from her practice of yoga.
 A past faculty member in both the Chinese and Japanese Acupuncture departments at New England School of Acupuncture, she has for many years taught gentle, non-insertive acupuncture and pediatric acupuncture at the post-graduate level.
-Rachel is not taking new clients at this time.
+Rachel currently works as the office manager at Acupuncture Partners, and is not taking new clients at this time.

 Sarah E. Fuller, M.Ac., Lic.Ac.